44javi/Azure_Data_Platform/README.md

 ├── management_resources.tf       # For resources that apply to all modules ├── outputs.tf                    # Root module outputs
 └── README.md                     # Project documentation
+└── template.tf                   # Templates for tfvars and debug.sh files

 ```